403d Bombardment Squadron: Combat in the Pacific

 The squadron reached Australia via Cape Town in February 1942, the first of the 43d Group's four squadrons to arrive in the theater.
 In April 1942, the Army Air Forces (AAF) ended its practice of assigning or attaching reconnaissance squadrons to medium and heavy bombardment groups, and the squadron became the 403d Bombardment Squadron.
 It was originally equipped with B-17s for combat operations.
 It was not until September 1942 that the squadron reached an operational complement of aircraft and personnel.

 The squadron operated from bases in Australia until November 1942, when it moved to New Guinea.
 Between May and September 1942 the squadron replaced its B-17s with Consolidated B-24 Liberators, believed to be more suited to the long ranges of many Pacific missions.
 It returned to Australia from January to May 1943, when it resumed operations from New Guinea, attacking Japanese shipping in the Netherlands East Indies and the Bismarck Archipelago.
-It experimented with skip bombing and used this technique during the Battle of the Bismarck Sea in March 1943.
+It experimented with skip bombing.
+It used this technique during the Battle of the Bismarck Sea in March 1943.
 During this battle, it made repeated attacks against an enemy convoy bringing reinforcements to Japanese forces in New Guinea.
 For this action, the squadron was awarded a Distinguished Unit Citation.
 During this period, the squadron also provided air support for ground forces in New Guinea.
 It attacked airfields and enemy installations in New Guinea, the Bismarck Archipelago, Celebes, Halmahera, Yap, Palau, and the southern Philippines.

 In November 1944 the squadron moved to the Philippines, helping the ground campaign on Luzon as well as conducting bombing missions against airfields, industrial installations and enemy installations in China and Formosa.
 In July 1945 it moved to Ie Shima Airfield, from which it flew missions over Japan, attacking railroads and airfields, as well as shipping in the Seto Inland Sea until V-J Day.
 After ceasing operations, the squadron sent its aircraft to the Philippines for reclamation and relocated to Fort William McKinley as a paper unit.
 It was finally inactivated in April 1946.